 - The carburetor governs the engine's speed via the throttle control.
 Air and fuel are mixed in the carburetor.
-The air/fuel mixture is adjustable.
-Correct adjustment is essential to get the best performance from the machine. - The setting of the carburetor means that the engine is adapted to local conditions, for example, the climate, altitude, fuel and the type of 2-stroke oil. - · The carburettor has two adjustment controls: - L = Low speed jet - T = Idle adjustment screw (Maximum speed is controlled by a fixed jet/electronic speed governor).
+The air/fuel mixture is adjustable. - The automatic adjustment of the carburettor means that the engine is adapted to local conditions, e.g. the climate, altitude, petrol and the type of 2-stroke oil.
+This function is controlled by AutoTune.